A research team used the 3D modeling to recreate the complex gear system of Antikythera's fascinating machine.

 Friday, a paper published in Scientific Reports revealed a new visualization of the gear system that showed its details and complex parts.

-"The Sun, the Moon and the planets are displayed in an impressive succession in the style of ancient Greece," says the lead author of the article, Professor Tony Freeth.
+"The Sun, the Moon and the planets are displayed in an impressive succession in the full style of ancient Greece," says the lead author of the article, Professor Tony freeth.

 Ours is the first model that conforms to all physical evidence and matches the descriptions in the scientific inscriptions engraved on the mechanism itself